-Developer Activity: Work on feature-branch
+Developer Activity: Work on feature branch

-In this module, as a Developer you are tasked to make change to an existing service - the parasol-store service.
+In this module, as a Developer you are tasked to make changes to an existing service - the parasol-store service.
 You will create a feature branch of the repository and then work in an ephemeral environment that allows you to work independently without impacting other developers in your team.
 Once you are ready with the changes, you can raise a merge request to push your changes to main branch, and there progressing the changes to production deployment

 Click here to view instructions to login as the Developer.